dpryan79/bioconda_bioconductor_interface/PackageNotes.md

 This package is marked in `SystemRequirements` as needing `GNU make` and `C++11`.
 We ignore `C++11` regardless, but as this package only contains headers it has no actual requirements.

+# CoGAPS

+Like GLAD, this can't find its source code if you run `R CMD INSTALL` inside the source directory.
+So a simple `touch CoGAPS` before installing should fix things.

 # GLAD

 This package isn't able to find its source code, since it's looking for a file called `GLAD`.
 In bioconda it's also getting the wrong flags for gsl for some reason.
 The solution is to use the following in the build script: